jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="flex justify-center gap-x-4" >🔗 <a href="microsoft.github.io/react-native-windows">microsoft.github.io/react-native-windows</a></div>

 <!--
-Speaking of docs, that's our next area of tech debt we had to address.
-Historically, the macOS and windows docs were all on one website, but it was mmostly React Native Windows docs.
-There were only two pages for macOS docs, that really only told you how to make a hello world app.
+Speaking of docs, that's the next bit of tech debt we had.
+Historically, the macOS and windows docs were all on one website, but actually, it was mostly React Native Windows docs.
+There were only two pages for macOS docs, and they really only told you how to make a hello world app.
 That's bad for our users, and that's on me for not updating them enough.
 -->

 ---

 # Documentation